-Indian Springs Trail is a 2 mile lightly trafficked loop trail located near Wilmington, DE that features a river and is rated as moderate.
+Indian Springs Trail is a 2 mile lightly trafficked loop trail located near Wilmington, Delaware that features a river and is rated as moderate.
 The trail is primarily used for hiking and is accessible year-round.
 Dogs are also able to use this trail.

 Rolling forest hike to Brandywine Creek, on old DuPont family Farms Beautiful forest hike up and down hills to Brandywine Creek then back up and through some very large tulip trees.
 Look for the stone fences which marked the borders of the Du Pont family fields.
 The trail is well marked with yellow trail markers.